 The Port of Toledo Wooden Boat Show is one of the Coots' favorite events.
 The organizers treat us real good, and there are lots of interesting boats and nice people there.
 Although not a Coot sponsored event, the Toledo Boat Show is a major Coot gathering, and the Oregon Coots Chapter of the Traditional Small Craft Association (TSCA ) holds its annual meeting around the campfire Saturday evening.

 Toledo is a small city located on the Yaquina River, about 12 miles from its mouth, inland from Newport on the central Oregon coast.
 Its main industry is a large paper mill.
 The Port of Toledo runs a boatyard nearby, and Yaquina Boat Equipment services large fishing boats next to the port docks.
-Coot Andrew Linn manages the Toledo Community Boathouse, which will be right in the middle of the show.
+The Toledo Community Boathouses, will be right in the middle of the show.
 The Yaquina Pacific Railroad Historical Society has a museum right next door.

 Boats may be displayed in the water or on land.
 The nearest launch ramp is about 2 miles from the show, down the Yaquina River near the airport.
-The tide will be favorable for getting from the ramp to the show Friday morning.
-The tide will be favorable for returning to the ramp Sunday afternoon, if you're polite enough to stay until the show closes at 4:00.
-You can probably bum a tow from a motorboat if you ask nicely.
+The tide will be favorable for getting from the ramp to the show Friday afternoon.
+The tide will be unfavorable for returning to the ramp Sunday afternoon, but you can probably bum a tow from a motorboat if you ask nicely.
 Always stay on the outside of the river bend near the boatyard, no matter how tempting a shortcut may look.

 There will be free dry camping available for exhibitors in an old mill site next to the show.
 It's OK to sleep on your boat, and mooring is free Friday through Sunday nights.
 There is a pancake breakfast Saturday and Sunday mornings, and food vendors will offer several lunch options.
 Coots will be gathering for dinners at a nearby restaurant.